Battle of Britain: Pilots

 For these reasons, and the permanent loss of 435 pilots during the Battle of France alone along with many more wounded, and others lost in Norway, the RAF had fewer experienced pilots at the start of the Battle of Britain than the Luftwaffe.
 It was the lack of trained pilots in the fighting squadrons, rather than the lack of aircraft, that became the greatest concern for Air Chief Marshal Hugh Dowding, commander of Fighter Command.
 Drawing from regular RAF forces, the Auxiliary Air Force and the Volunteer Reserve, the British were able to muster some 1,103 fighter pilots on 1 July.
-Replacement pilots, with little flight training and often no gunnery training, suffered high casualty rates, thus exacerbating the problem.
+Replacement pilots, with little flight training and often no gunnery training, suffered high casualty rates, exacerbating the problem.

 The Luftwaffe, on the other hand, were able to muster a large number (1,450) of experienced fighter pilots.
 Drawing from a cadre of Spanish Civil War veterans, these pilots already had comprehensive courses in aerial gunnery and instructions in tactics suited for fighter-versus-fighter combat.
 Training manuals discouraged heroism, stressing the importance of attacking only when the odds were in the pilot's favour.
 Despite the high levels of experience, German fighter formations did not provide a sufficient reserve of pilots to allow for losses and leave, and the Luftwaffe was unable to produce enough pilots to prevent a decline in operational strength as the battle progressed.